Jesús Gómez (footballer, born 1984): International career

 In August 2005, Gómez received a call-up to the Venezuela squad from coach Richard Paez, making his debut on 17 August in a 3–1 friendly match defeat against Ecuador, and scoring his first goal on 1 March 2006 during another friendly against Colombia in a 1–1 draw played in Maracaibo at Pachencho Romero.

+Managerial career

+Gómez was a manager of Academia Puerto Cabello's youth sides in 2025, before being announced as manager of Estudiantes de Mérida on 30 October of that year.